RehamTammam1/Memory-Scramble-Game/README.md

 3. **Set up the run configuration**:

-  - For IntelliJ IDEA: Right-click on your main class file (the class containing the `main` method) and select "Run <YourClassName.main()>".
+  - For IntelliJ IDEA: Right-click on your main class file (the class containing the `main` method) and select "Run MemoryGameApp.main()".
   - For Eclipse: Right-click on your main class file, go to "Run As" and select "Java Application".
   - For NetBeans: Right-click on your project, select "Run" and then "Run Project".